 From time to time we are involved in claims that arise during the ordinary course of business.
-Although the results of litigation and claims cannot be predicted with certainty, we do not currently believe that the outcome of any of these other legal matters (including the matter involving Continuous Composites Inc., which the Company previously disclosed) will have a material adverse effect on our results of operation or financial condition.
+Although the results of litigation and claims cannot be predicted with certainty, we do not currently believe that the outcome of any of these legal matters will have a material adverse effect on our results of operation or financial condition, other than as discussed below regarding the matter involving Continuous Composites Inc. ("Continuous Composites"), which we previously disclosed.
 Regardless of the outcome, litigation can be costly and time consuming, as it can divert management's attention from important business matters and initiatives, negatively impacting our overall operations.